jsreport/docs/docs/studio.md

 ### Color variables
 The color variables can be general like `primary-color` for the main text or there're variables also for the specific components like `property-heading-color`.
 The full list of variables including its defaults is defined [here](https://github.com/jsreport/jsreport/tree/master/packages/jsreport-studio/blob/master/lib/themeVarsDefinition.json).
 The color variables may additionally inherit value, this chain is also described in the linked json.

 The easiest way to find out the right variable is using the browser F12 developer tools.
 Select an element you want to style and check its color definition.
 The varaible name is written in comment `theme-var: variablename`.
-Just keep in mind the inheritence because the actual color can be defined in the parent.
+Just keep in mind the inheritance because the actual color can be defined in the parent.

 ![white-labeling-f12](/img/white-labeling-f12.png)